 Palitoy was the UK license holder for Star Wars toys throughout the late 1970s and early 80s.
 Based in Coalville, Leicestershire, the factory was responsible for some truly iconic Star Wars toys and packaging, as well as numerous promotions and advertisements.

-Some of the earliest Star Wars advertising was based upon food and drink promotions.
+Some of the earliest Star Wars advertising was used for food and drink promotions.

 Advert for the upcoming UK publication of Star Wars Weekly featuring a FREE cut-out model X-Wing Fighter.
 Issue 2 would feature a cut-out Tie Fighter.

-In 1978 the UK comic Star Wars Weekly offered the chance to win 25 complete sets of Palitoy’s figures – 12 in a set!
-R2D2, in the photo, was perhaps a little shy back in 1978 with his back turned to the camera!
+UK comic Star Wars Weekly offered the chance to win 25 complete sets of Palitoy’s figures – 12 in a set!
+R2-D2, in the photo, was perhaps a little shy back in 1978 with his back turned to the camera!

 Another 1978 Star Wars Weekly offer, this time a chance to win one of 50 Star Wars letrasets.

-The school products range from UK company Helix can command high prices from today’s collectors.
-Helix produced high-quality and durable stationery items – including some innovative designs like the Death Star pencil sharpener.
+The school products range from UK company Helix often commands high prices for collectors.
+Helix produced good-quality and durable stationery items – including some innovative designs like the Death Star pencil sharpener.

-This half page 1978 black and white ad shows some of the products available at the time.
+This half-page black and white ad shows some of the products available at the time.

 This colourful 1978 advert from Loydale Limited shows the Force Beam toy light saber that was available to buy in red and green colours.

-This 1978 ad is for the UK branch of the Official Star Wars Fan Club.
-Aside from its black and white rendering, FC logo and UK-specific details such as currency and address, the advert is exactly the same as the US colour-printed version that appeared in numerous issues of Marvel and DC comics in the late 70s.
+This ad is for the UK branch of the Official Star Wars Fan Club.
+Aside from the FC logo and UK-specific details such as currency and address, the advert is exactly the same as the US colour-printed version that appeared in numerous issues of Marvel and DC comics in the late 70s.

-This unusual 1978 advert shows C-3PO in full-on ‘salesdroid’ mode trying to flog us a 48 page ‘Close Encounters Super Special’ comic, based on the (then) upcoming film Close Encounters of the Third Kind.
-Not so unusual really when you consider that the theme music for Close Encounters and Star Wars is composed by the same great John Williams, and that many LP and cassette recordings of the time featured music from both films available on the same release.
+This unusual advert shows C-3PO in full-on ‘salesdroid’ mode trying to flog us a 48 page ‘Close Encounters Super Special’ comic, based on the (then) upcoming film Close Encounters of the Third Kind.
+Not so unusual really when you consider that the theme music for Close Encounters and Star Wars is composed by John Williams, and that many LP and cassette recordings of the time featured music from both films that were made available on the same release.